The TPP Could Destroy the American Middle Class

 It is difficult to stop the drive towards agreements like the TPP because those who profit from these agreements have grown so rich and powerful they essentially own our government.
 They threaten our politicians with costly and ugly campaigns for reelection if they dare to vote against the special interests.
 If these politicians care about keeping their seats–and they do–they feel forced to vote for these agreements.

-We need to wrest our government back from these special interests through a Constitutional amendment that overturns the Supreme Court’s misguided Citizens United ruling.
+We need to wrest our government back from these special interests through a Constitutional amendment that overturns the Supreme Court’s misguided Citizens United and McCutcheon vs FEC rulings.
 We need public financing for elections so we can ensure the public is the beneficiary of our laws and policies.
 Until we get money out of politics, politics will only work for those with money.